static-frame/arraykit/doc/articles/dta.md

 The implementation limits features to those essential to the C implementation.
 The `file_like` parameter is an iterable of strings; this removes concern for file opening and encoding configuration (if necessary).
 The `axis` parameter is provided with an integer.
 Both the `dtypes` parameter and the `line_select` parameter are Python functions that, when called with an index, return the per-line parameter.
 For `dytpes`, a dtype initializer can be provided per line to set the type, or `None` to use type evaluation.
 For `line_select`, a Boolean is returned to select inclusion of the line on the specified axis.
 (The use of functions for these parameters permits callers to consolidate hetergenous argument types into a single interface.)
 As the delimited file parser is built on the Python CSV reader, all relevant parameters from that interface are retained here, including full support for diverse quoting and escaping configurations.
 A few features can more easily be implemented external to the C implementation: optionally skipping leading or trailing file lines can be done by preparing the generator of strings.

-Performance of `delimited_to_arrays` on linux compared to Pandas for loading uniform-typed data (without type evaluation) is around 1.5 times faster than Pandas at scales of 100,000 rows and 500 columns.
+Performance of `delimited_to_arrays` on Linux compared to Pandas for loading uniform-typed data (without type evaluation) is around 1.5 times faster than Pandas at scales of 100,000 rows and 500 columns.
 This ratio appears robust at larger scales; at smaller scales `delimited_to_arrays` approaches 2 times faster.
-Type evaluation incurs overhead to reduce the outperformance to approximately 1.25 times faster.
+Type evaluation incurs overhead to reduce the outperformance to approximately 1.1 times faster.

 An alternative interface,`iterable_str_to_array_1d`, provides a way to load and convert a single line to single array.
 This is mostly useful for testing.

 ## CPython C Orientation

 C is not an object-oriented language.
 We can, however, create collections of state (like instance attributes) with `struct` types, and then create collections of functions (like instance methods) that take "instances" of that `struct` and perform in-place or other operations.
 The convention used here names `struct`s with full names (e.g., `AK_CodePointLine`) while functions that take those `struct`s use abbreviations (e.g., `AK_CPL_New`).
 Dynamic allocation happens with "New" functions (e.g., `AK_CPL_New`) using `PyMem_Malloc` while memory freeing happens with "Free" functions (e.g. `AK_CPL_Free`) using `PyMem_Free`.
+Public functions are given in upper camel case (e.g., `AK_CPL_ToArray`) while private functions (called only within the public functions of the same type group) are given in lower snake case (e.g., `AK_CPL_to_array_bool`).

 In C we often mutate arguments in place, and a lot of our structs are designed to have mutable state.
 We do this because in C we often use returned values for error signaling, and thus pass in pointers for values to be set.
 We also do this for memory efficiency.